Saving for Retirement

 We match your contributions up to 8% after 12 consecutive months of eligible service.
 Any University-matching contributions made to your account are 100% vested once we have made those contributions.

 You may also contribute non-matching funds consistent with federal guidelines.

 Once enrolled in benefits, we recommend that you regularly review your contact information (mailing address, email, and phone number) with elected insurance carriers to make sure it is up-to-date.

-Since January 1, 2015 all retirement contributions are made to Fidelity Investments.
+Since January 1, 2015, all retirement contributions have been made to Fidelity Investments.

-Market Insights-New Developments and What to Consider: Weekly video to stay up to date on the latest market conditions and what they mean to you.
+Market Insights-New Developments and What to Consider — a weekly video to stay updated on the latest market conditions and what they mean to you.